Wineries of Black Sage Road

 |

-Black Hills Estate Winery is located between Oliver and Osoyoos, British Columbia.
+Black Hills Estate Winery located on the famed Black Sage Road, 13 kilometres north of Osoyoos, BC and 10 kilometres south of Oliver, centered in the middle of Canada’s only official desert.
 The vineyard is nestled in the sun-burnt hills on the Black Sage Bench, home to British Columbia's highest quality vinifera grapes.
-The rugged desert earth, long sunlight hours and cool nights yield the intensely flavorful grapes that are blended to produce Bordeaux-style "Nota Bene" their
+The rugged desert earth, long sunlight hours and cool nights yield the intensely flavourful grapes that are blended to produce Bordeaux-style "Nota Bene" their

 new label Cellar Hand